“Known for being a top-rated appellate attorney, I have special expertise in researching and drafting motions, writs, and appeals.”

 Prop 47 applies retroactively to persons who are currently serving a sentence for a conviction for one of the listed crimes.
 It also allows a person who has already completed their sentence to petition the trial court to reduce their felony conviction to a misdemeanor.
 This change in the law has resulted in immediate benefits for many defendants by allowing for early release from custody, termination of probation or parole, and the reduction of numerous qualifying felonies to misdemeanors.

-A more detailed summary of this proposition is set forth in the attached article co-authored by Werksman Jackson Hathaway and Quinn partner Kelly Quinn.
+A more detailed summary of this proposition is set forth in the attached article co-authored by Werksman Jackson & Quinn LLP partner Kelly Quinn.
 The law provides for a deadline to file Prop 47 petitions; if you or a loved one think you may qualify for resentencing, please contact our office for more information regarding how we may be able to help.

 PROPOSITION 36, THREE STRIKES RESENTENCING